 Edition title: “Beginning with my streets”

 Four festival days filled with meetings with authors, debuts, and concerts, as well as reading and commenting poetry.
-On the 8th – 11th of June this year, Krakow is once again slated to become the world’s capital of poetry, providing an opportunity to meet the most prominent Polish artists, including Adam Zagajewski, Ewa Lipska, Anna Piwkowska, Marcin Świetlicki, as well as guests from three continents, such as: Antjie Krog (South Africa), Linn Hansén (Sweden), Evelyn Schlag (Austria), Petr Hruška (Czech Republic), Joachim Sartorius (Germany) and Robert Pinsky (USA).
-Krzysztof Siwczyk, a poet and a literary critic, serves the role of an artistic director of the Festival.
+On the 8th – 11th of June this year, Krakow was once again slated to become the world’s capital of poetry, providing an opportunity to meet the most prominent Polish artists, including Adam Zagajewski, Ewa Lipska, Anna Piwkowska, Marcin Świetlicki, as well as guests from three continents, such as: Antjie Krog (South Africa), Linn Hansén (Sweden), Evelyn Schlag (Austria), Petr Hruška (Czech Republic), Joachim Sartorius (Germany) and Robert Pinsky (USA).
+Krzysztof Siwczyk, a poet and a literary critic, served the role of an artistic director of the Festival.

-The motto of this year’s edition of the festival comes from a collection of sketches and translations by Czesław Miłosz titled Zaczynając od moich ulic (Beginning with my streets, published in 1985 by the Literary Institute in Paris).
+The motto of this year’s edition of the festival came from a collection of sketches and translations by Czesław Miłosz titled Zaczynając od moich ulic (Beginning with my streets, published in 1985 by the Literary Institute in Paris).
 “Czesław Miłosz diagnosed the times he lived in, drawing from a thoroughly individual experience.
 Without the intimacy of the lyrical ‘I’, there cannot be any ‘you’, ‘us’ or ‘them’” said Krzysztof Siwczyk.
 “Without a quiet, private language, it is difficult to understand the languages of rebellion, love, ideology, gods and death.
 Without self-analysis, we will not achieve anything in the world that is, first and foremost, our own street and view from our window.
 It is our own limitation, weakness, shame and loneliness.
 Was Czesław Miłosz a poet of privacy?
 What does it mean – to be a private poet?
 How should we protect that uniqueness from the violence of the conventions of life?
 These are only some of the questions to be asked during this year’s Miłosz Festival.”

-As is tradition, the festival will also serve as a meeting of all kinds of poetic personalities and outstanding literary individuals.
+As is tradition, the festival also served as a meeting of all kinds of poetic personalities and outstanding literary individuals.
 “In Krakow, we are going to hear their common language, discussed and established in a dialogue, often striving for discordant interests.
 Each poet lives on different streets, each of them looks through a window on their own sky.
 Thus, we will ask them about the similarities of these streets and the skies.
 Who knows, perhaps we will be able to – at least for a moment – live and find ourselves in some intimate universe?” said Olga Brzezińska, head of the City of Literature Foundation, who organises the festival in collaboration with the Krakow Festival Office.

 “Thanks to our strategic partnerships with numerous entities, including the Wisława Szymborska Foundation, the festival has grown to become a significant voice in a debate about the future of readership in Poland”, said Magdalena Łukasik, deputy director of Krakow Festival Office.
 “Thanks to the presence of authors from all around the world, for the duration of the Miłosz Festival Krakow turns into a centre of the world of poetry, where poems are discussed in numerous languages of the world, and which is worth visiting during the four days.”